 A second option is to give the actual shares to the charity directly.
-In this scenario, the charity receives the full value of the $100,000 gift, and you get a deduction for the full $100,000.
+In this scenario, the charity can receive the full value of the $100,000 gift, and you likely get a deduction for the full $100,000.
 Furthermore, the charity is able to sell the shares themselves with zero income tax liability.

 Using a Charitable Remainder Trust

-A second diversification option that allows for a client to transfer shares to charity AND produce an income stream for themselves is a charitable remainder trust.
+A second diversification option that allows for a client to transfer shares to charity AND produce an income stream for themselves is a charitable remainder trust (CRT).
 One could suggest that a CRT allows for you to take a potentially highly volatile equity position and turn it into fixed income.